Vietnamese people in Japan

 Vietnamese people in Japan (在日ベトナム人, Zainichi Betonamujin) (Người Việt tại Nhật Bản) form Japan's second-largest community of foreign residents ahead of Koreans in Japan and behind Chinese in Japan, according to the statistics of the Ministry of Justice.
-In December, 2024, there were 634,361 legal residents.
+In December, 2025, there were 681,100 legal residents.
 Whereas, in 2007, there were only about 35,000 Vietnamese legally living in Japan.
 At that time, the majority of Vietnamese legal residents lived in the Kantō region and Keihanshin area.

 Migration history

-The oldest known diplomatic contact between the two countries were when a letter was found dating from 1591 when the Vietnamese vice-minister wrote to the "King of Japan", they subsequently exchanged gifts. (addressed as 日本国国王) Vietnamese exotic goods.
+A letter dating from 1591 mentions two Vietnamese merchants/agents/diplomats named Chen Liangshan (陳梁山) and Longyan (隆厳) arrived in Japan and offered to the "King of Japan" (addressed as 日本国国王) Vietnamese exotic goods.

 In 1609, an official trading ship owned by Suminokura Soan was shipwrecked on its return trip, along with 105 crew members, off the shores of the straits of Dan Nhai.
 Taking pity on these merchants who were suffering far from home, the king of Annam had ordered the Marquis de Van Ly (Văn Lý hầu) Tran, along with the duke of Thu county (Thư quận công) and the Marquis de Quang Phu (Quảng Phú hầu), to distribute rations to the victims.
 The marquises then appealed to the king for food, clothing, and a large ship for the victims.

 In the same year, the Japanese government had granted three permits for merchant ships to sail to Cochinchina in central Vietnam.
 This letter thus serves as proof that many merchant ships had sailed to Vietnam under the government-sanctioned maritime trade system.
 It also provides evidence of the friendly relations between the two nations during that period.